alevesque/scaled_paraglider_testbed/README.md

 ## Files:
 - paraglider_config.cfg -- Configuration file, list of settings that can easily be changed without needing to recompile.
 - controller.c -- Main control code.
 - install.sh -- Installs dependency packages.
-Must change the wifi address and set up wifi profile according to connmanctl.
+Must change the wifi address and set up wifi profile according to connmanctl requirements.
 See below for example.
 - Makefile -- Compiles with correct dependencies and flags.

 ## Command List: